jellysg/42-Singapore/02_so_long/readme.md

 	return (0);
 }
 ```
-What happens is the window will wait for the user to input keypresses or close the window.
+What happens is the window will wait for the user to input keypresses or close the window:
 - When a key is pressed, it will print the pressed key in the terminal.
 - When window is closed, it will carry out the function on_destroy.

-> KeyPress and DestroyNotify are X11 events; accessible via importing the X11 headers.
+> Note: KeyPress and DestroyNotify are X11 events; accessible via importing the X11 headers.

 # Here are some pointers to take note of when tackling this project:
 1. XPM has to be converted to image first before putting into window